bravebioinformatics/sequence_retrival_ENSEMBL/README.md

 # What is the code for?
 The script allows a user to retrieve sequence in fasta format from ensenbl databse using API.

-# I wrote the code for...
+# I wrote this code for...
 collecting lncRNA sequence data for secondary structure analysis.
 Thankfully, Ensembl provides a neat API for users to download the data easily.
 I only needed 62 sequences but it would be daunting if it were hunderds of them.
 So it's nice to have the process automated.